Electrophoretic deposition: Uses

 Thick, complex ceramic pieces have been made in several research laboratories.
 Furthermore, EPD has been used to produce customized microstructures, such as functional gradients and laminates, through suspension control during processing.

 History

 The first patent for the use of electrophoretic painting was awarded in 1917 to Davey and General Electric.
 Since the 1920s, the process has been used for the deposition of rubber latex.
 In the 1930s the first patents were issued which described base neutralized, water dispersible resins specifically designed for EPD.

-Electrophoretic coating began to take its current shape in the late 1950s, when Dr. George E. F. Brewer and the Ford Motor Company team began working on developing the process for the coating of automobiles.
+Electrophoretic coating began to take its current shape in the late 1950s, when Dr. George E. F. Brewer and Ford team began working on developing the process for the coating of automobiles.
 The first commercial anodic automotive system began operations in 1963.